koursaros-ai/nboost/README.md

 ```

 If the Elasticsearch result has the `_nboost` tag in it, congratulations it's working!

+What just happened?
+You asked for two results from Elasticsearch having to do with "vegas".
+The proxy intercepted this request, asked the Elasticsearch for 10 results, and the model picked the best two.
+Magic! 🔮 (statistics)

 <p align="center">
 <img src="https://github.com/koursaros-ai/nboost/raw/master/.github/cli-help.svg?sanitize=true" alt="success installation of NBoost">
 </p>